ecematacli/MyPOS-App/README.md

   - Filtering by name/sku/barcode, category or brand.
   - After applying filters, chip inputs appear in order to remove the applied filters and apply new ones.
   - Pagination.

+## Inventory Count Page
+ - Inventory count functionality will let them to count all of the products on their stores so that they could be in synced with their stores and e-commerce website.